History of Nigeria: The January Coup, dictatorship Agulyi-Ironsi (1966)

 On 15 January 1966, six majors led by Patrick C. Nzeogwu (an intelligence officer), including five Igbo.
-The officers had received their commission in the UK in 1959-61 with honours at Sandhurst and Aldershot and recognised, not without some justification, the mismanagement and anarchy of the country they were returning to.
-The conspirators assassinated, among others, Head of Government Balewa and the Prime Ministers of the North and West, Bello and Akíntọ́lá.
+The officers had received their commission in the UK in 1959–61 with honours at Sandhurst and Aldershot and recognised, not without some justification, the mismanagement and anarchy of the country they were returning to.
+The conspirators assassinated, among others, Head of Government Balewa and the Prime Ministers of the North and West, Ahmadu Bello and Akíntọ́lá.
 That the coup plotters also murdered the wives, secretaries and drivers of their originally intended victims at the same time casts a telling light on the perpetrators.
 Three of the conspirators, Nzeogwu, Ifeajuna and Onwuatuegwu, also found enough time in the hectic hours of their attempted coup to locate and kill their superiors, Colonel Shodeinde, Brigadier General Maimalari and Brigadier General Ademulegun respectively, suggesting private revenge.
 Non-commissioned officer Daramola Oyegoke, who protested against this, was also murdered.
 Among the conspirators was Don Okafor, who, as commander of the head of government's guard force, was personally responsible for his protection and was on ‘first name terms’ with him; his part in the murder of Balewa, whose body was left by the roadside, shows a particular perfidy.
 Among the 22 victims was only one Igbo.

 Following the violent death of Prime Minister Balewa, Parliamentary President Orizu, an Igbo, transferred government power to the army chief Agulyi-Ironsi, also an Igbo.
 With his first decree, he abolished the constitution and freedom of the press and dissolved parliament.
 Remaining ministers were forced to resign, and from then on, the head of state ruled by means of directives issued by his staff.
 Ironsi abolished the three federal states and made Nigeria a unitary state for the first time: a country in which all laws, all taxes etc. applied equally everywhere, without regional variations.
 Nigeria was to be forced to progress by directive, so to speak.
 This was inevitably viewed badly in the backward north.
 In addition, the military government was reluctant to take action against Igbo involved in the coup.
 Ironsi was Igbo himself and used the more highly educated Igbo in the north to implement the supposedly progressive decisions of the central government on the ground.
 For other ethnic groups, it must have seemed as if the Igbo wanted to take over the country.